Multi-Node Cluster Deployment#

 Overview#

-• Scalability: Distribute workload across cluster
+• shared storage across the cluster

 Prerequisites#

-• Ansible 2.9 or later
+• Ansible available

 • SSH key access to all nodes